 The restoration programme was highlighted in a news article for STV - River Carron fishing season begins.

-Britain's Big Wildlife Revival - Rivers - BBC TV - River Carron
+Britain's Big Wildlife Revival - Rivers - BBC TV - River Carron (4min into clip)

 The restoration and tagging programme was highlighted in a magazine article for Trout & Salmon's January Issue.